-Unlike other types of cosmetic dentistry, teeth bonding is minimally invasive so you can preserve as much natural tooth structure as possible.
+Unlike other procedures, cosmetic bonding is minimally invasive so you can preserve as much natural tooth structure as possible.

 What is teeth bonding?

 Our dentist understands that cosmetic dentistry is as much a science as it is an art.
 We often recommend dental bonding to repair front teeth with small chips, cracks, cavities, and other minor imperfections.

 How long does dental bonding take?

 You may need as little as one, which means you can leave our office smiling with confidence.
 It usually takes about 30 to 60 minutes to bond one tooth, which means you may need to schedule several visits to bond several teeth.

 Does dental bonding hurt?

 The teeth bonding procedure is relatively painless.
 Most likely, you won’t even need pain relievers.
 However, you may experience some tooth sensitivity to heat and cold after the procedure.
 If you experience this side effect, you can take over-the-counter pain relievers.

 What is the recovery time?

-There is no recovery time involved with the tooth bonding procedure.
+There is no recovery time involved with teeth bonding.
 You can go back to work immediately after the procedure and it shouldn’t affect your ability to drive.